Lory1990/mia-platform-quarkus-template/README.md

 # Quarkus Template for Mia Platform
-This is a template to be uesd in Mia Platform console to create a new Java Application using [Quarkus](https://quarkus.io).
+This is a template to be used in Mia Platform console to create a new Java Application using [Quarkus](https://quarkus.io).

 The microservice comes with hello word endpoint